marvinpeter/MaterialDownloads/README.md

 - Renamed Fire Downloads to Material Downloads
 - Switched to the Material Design language, to make the extension look and feel like Chrome
 - Added option to open the downloads folder from within the extension

+### 2.1.0
+- Added option to copy link to download menu

+### 3.0.0
+- Rewritten using Redux and Recompose
+- Removed clear on startup
+- Made context menus smaller, so they do not scroll